Oswald Chambers’ Bio

 Chambers was born in Aberdeen, Scotland, in 1874, the youngest son of a Baptist minister.
 He spent his boyhood years in Perth; then his family moved to London when Oswald was fifteen.
 Shortly after the move to London, Oswald made his public profession of faith in Christ and became a member of Rye Lane Baptist Church.
 This marked a period of rapid spiritual growth, along with an intense struggle to find God’s will and way for his life.

-A gifted artist and musician, Chambers trained at London’s Royal Academy of Art, sensing God’s direction to be an ambassador for Christ in the world of art and aesthetics.
 While studying at the University of Edinburgh (1895-96), he decided, after an agonizing internal battle, to study for the ministry.
 He left the university and entered Dunoon College, near Glasgow, where he remained as a student, then a tutor for nine years.

 In 1906 he traveled to the United States, spending six months teaching at God’s Bible School in Cincinnati, Ohio.
 From there, he went to Japan, visiting the Tokyo Bible School, founded by Mr. and Mrs. Charles Cowman.
 This journey around the world in 1906-1907 marked his transition from Dunoon College to fulltime work with the Pentecostal League of Prayer.